rustacean-station/rustacean-station.org/_episodes/interviews/2022-12-02-gray-olson.md

 length: "68409887"
 #reddit: (leave blank on initial publish, amend with link and uncomment this line after Reddit thread has been posted)
 ---
-Allen Wyma talks with [Gray Olson](https://www.grayolson.me/), developer of [Presser](https://github.com/EmbarkStudios/presser), a library that helps with copying data into raw buffers.
+Allen Wyma talks with [Gray Olson](https://www.grayolson.me/), developer of [Presser](https://github.com/EmbarkStudios/presser), a library that aims to make it easier to safely work with byte buffers.

 ## Contributing to Rustacean Station